 2.11.1 The National Research Council Research Associateship Programs require Associates to conduct research in residence at the sponsoring federal laboratory or affiliated center.
-Extended periods away from the laboratory, center, or institute for field work or other off-site research activities must be approved by the Research Adviser and the Laboratory Program Representative.
+Extended periods away from the laboratory or other designated research facility for field work or other off-site research activities must be approved by the Research Adviser and the Laboratory Program Representative (LPR).

-2.11.2 An Associateship Award provides you an opportunity to perform research without distracting diversions or other duties.
+2.11.2 An Associateship Award provides you with an opportunity to perform research without distracting diversions or other duties.
 While on tenure, you are required to devote 100% of your working time and intellectual effort to your approved research program.
-Failure to meet the residency and full-time requirements may result in termination of the Associateship award.

-2. 11.3 Because you are not an employee, you are not entitled to “leave,” as such.
-However, attention to personal matters or the need for rest and renewal may warrant a short-term absence from a research project.
+2. 11.3 Because you are not an employee, you are not entitled to “leave.”
+However, attention to personal matters may warrant a short-term absence from a research project.
 In all such cases, you must make arrangements in advance with your Research Adviser.
-For periods of leave longer than a few weeks, please send a Travel Authorization Form to your Program Coordinator to keep on file for our records.
-Associates who must be away from the laboratory for longer periods due to personal reasons should consult the National Research Council Program Administrator.

 2.12 Receiving Outside Compensation